 Tom joined Comment Central in 2017.
 As well as generating much of our editorial coverage, Tom has a key role in commissioning new writers, be they in Parliament or more widely, as well as editing articles before publication.
 He has a degree in languages.

 Foreign Affairs and Defence Editor

 Andrew joined the Comment Central team in 2017.
-He brings to the role over 25 years in both the UK Diplomatic Service, as well as the EU and NATO.
-He is also Director of Stabilitas Associates, an international relations consultancy.
+He brings to the role over 25 years in the UK Diplomatic Service, as well as the EU and NATO.
+He is also Director of Stabilitas Associates, an internationally-focused public policy consultancy.

 Bruce Oliver Newsome, Ph.D., is Lecturer in International Relations at the University of California, Berkeley.
 He specializes in international conflict, counter-terrorism, defence, security, and risk management.
 Previously he was employed by the Defence Academy of the United Kingdom and the RAND Corporation as a consultant policy scientist, when he consulted to agencies and departments of national governments across the world.
 He is the author of more than a dozen books.